-Katherine Town Council Comments Attachment B27 Traffic impact Does not assess the impact on intersection of Quarry Road/Lansdowne Road.
-KTC estimates daily traffic impacts are closer to 400-500 trips per day rather than the 100 to 140 trips stated in the application.
-Council prefer all access to come from Stuart Highway.
-Notes that there is sufficient width to the Stuart Highway to accommodate a service road without the need for a new intersection.
-Insufficient car parking with 51 provided and 60 required.
+Katherine Town Council (KTC) Comments Traffic impact Attachment B27 Does not assess the impact on intersection of Quarry Road/Lansdowne Road. • KTC estimates daily traffic impacts are closer to 400-500 trips per day rather than the 100 to 140 trips stated in the application. • Council prefer all access to come from Stuart Highway.
+Notes that there is sufficient width to the Stuart Highway to accommodate a service road without the need for a new intersection. • Insufficient car parking with 51 provided and 60 required.
 Stormwater management plans not provided in support of the application.
+Seeking confirmation on internal driveway widths. • Consideration be given to the provision of street lighting to the Quarry/Lansdowne Road intersection and the Lansdowne entrance

-Seeking confirmation on internal driveway widths.
-Jeeking commination on internal universay widths.
-Consideration be given to the provision of street lighting to the Quarry/Lansdowne Road intersection and the Lansdowne entrance Construction of a sealed shared path way from Stuart Highway along Quarry /Lansdowne Road or from the highway.
+Construction of a sealed shared path way from Stuart Highway along Quarry /Lansdowne Road or from the highway.
 Notes that there is a need for additional accommodation for workers.
-Without additional accommodation other visitor accommodation will be completely booked out for extended periods leading to wider impacts for Katherine based tourism operators and industry.
-Recommends a range of standard conditions and notes be placed on the permit including a stormwater management plan.
+Without additional accommodation other visitor accommodation will be completely booked out for extended periods leading to wider impacts for Katherine based tourism operators and industry. • Recommends a range of standard conditions and notes be placed on the permit including a stormwater management plan.